hellosign/hellosign-embedded/.github/CONTRIBUTING.md

    4. generate a github tag for beta release
    5. publish beta package to npm
    6. publish to our s3 staging CDN
-7. Once the pull request is merged to master, github actions:
+7. Once the pull request is merged to `main`, github actions:
    1. verifies the live version
    2. build package
    3. test package